wgu1116/Pacman-MDP/README.md

 # Pacman
 Use MDP and python to control pacman
-The code that I writed is in mdpAgents.py
+The code that I wrote is in mdpAgents.py

 You can simply run this in smallGrid by running: